-1.9 EXPECTED IMPACT
+1.7 EXPECTED IMPACT

 By funding the development of AAL solutions, the AAL Programme aims to create evidence of improved quality of life, added value for end-users, usefulness and effectiveness of the solutions, as well as evidence of their reliability, security, financial viability and integration into service delivery models with positive business impact for potential payers.
+Impact can also be the transformation of organisations in health and care systems,, helping them to better manage the technological change our society is experiencing.